isomerpages/moh-vaccinegov/pages/health-advisory.md

  Are serving Stay-Home Notice (SHN) or Quarantine Order (QO).

-If you are pregnant, on active cancer treatment, being treated for other medical conditions and are unsure if you can be vaccinated, you are advised to consult your doctor.
+Persons on active cancer chemotherapy, radiation therapy or immunotherapy or are severely immunocompromised, can be vaccinated in the hospital setting or in a community vaccination centre with a treating specialist’s memo.
+If you are unsure if you can be vaccinated, you are advised to consult your doctor.
 For more information, please refer to the [FAQ](/faq)
  <br/>

  **COVID-19 Vaccination Related Documents**<br>